 Color + Pattern

-Patriotic, stately blues, represent to the history behind our democratic system while the bold, vivid fuchsia is powerful and feminine, magnifying the mission of the organization to drag the California Legislature into the 21st century.
+Patriotic, stately blues, represent the history behind our democratic system while bold, vivid fuchsia is powerful and feminine, magnifying the mission of the organization to drag the California Legislature into the 21st century.
 While the blues and gray represent the past, the pink pushes us towards the coming reinvention of our democratic system— one that more accurately represents our country’s changing demographics.